-CLASS 1 - Clothing
+CLASS 1 - Sewing Contest

 Pre-registration prior to the Fair is necessary.
 The contest will be scheduled during Fair time.
 Participants bring their own sewing machine and sewing/pressing equipment and make a simple project in 2 hours or less.
-Participants need to prepare a verbal explanation for the judge and the public concerning what they are making, the time-saving techniques used, why the fabric and fiber content was selected, etc. Contestants are expected to work independently and will model their garment for the judge when finished.
+Participants need to prepare a verbal explanation for the judge and the public concerning what they are making, the time-saving techniques used, why the fabric and fiber content was selected, etc. Contestants are expected to work independently and will model their garment and do an interview for the judge when finished.
+Members participating in the Sewing Contest are encouraged to model their item in the Style Show as well.